heyayush/heyayush-v2/content/posts/2022-02-21_option-selling.md

 - Buying or selling CE & PE of same strike.
 - Long or short straddle based upon the volatility expectations.
+- Must carry hedges for positional straddles.
+300 point for bank nifty and 150 point away strike for nifty is fine.
+- Good time to open straddle is when both CE PE prices are almost same.
+It shouldn't be like CE leg is at 300 and PE leg is at 250.
+- Friday is a good time to open positional straddle.
+- When 60% premiums have decayed then start getting off that straddle.

 ## Learnings from losses